 - Submit candidate feedback sheet (online form / results) via the online form within 48 hours after the assessment.
-These will be sent to the candidate, so please ensure you use personal language in ALL sections of the feedback sheets (as in 'you did.... but you will need to develop your experience with').
+These will be sent to the candidate, so please ensure you use personal language in ALL sections of the feedback sheets (as in 'you did... but you will need to develop your experience with...').
 Your tone should be constructive and supportive and if a candidate has performed exceptionally well in any area, tell them!
-The 'BHSQ Essential guide to assessment of BHSQ qualifications'; has lots of helpful advice surrounding giving meaningful feedback. - If applicable, if any mapping has been completed at the assessment for a candidate, this must be submitted 48 hours after the assessment - Submit your assessor invoice within 30 days following the assessment
+The 'BHSQ Essential guide to assessment of BHSQ qualifications'; has lots of helpful advice surrounding giving meaningful feedback. - If a translator was used ensure that the translator declaration has been completed and given to the lead assessor form and the use of a translator is stated whilst submitting the online results. - If applicable, if any mapping has been completed at the assessment for a candidate, this must be submitted 48 hours after the assessment - Submit your assessor invoice within 30 days following the assessment